 The City of Atlanta has created the #ATLSTRONG FUND, a donation campaign led by the Mayor’s Office in partnership with United Way of Greater Atlanta to support City of Atlanta residents experiencing economic hardships and health-related issues caused by COVID-19.
 Click here for more information.

 The United Way of Greater Atlanta and Community Foundation of Greater Atlanta efforts to create the Greater Atlanta COVID-19 Response and Recovery Fund raised significant support from more than 150 generous individuals, donors, corporations, and foundations.
 The fund was created to provide immediate support to those most vulnerable to the economic and health-related issues caused by the novel coronavirus pandemic.
 It will help with emergency assistance, health services, and additional critical needs such as childcare and food.
 The fund provides general operating support grants to community based organizations.
-Click here to see recent grants and other information on the fund.
-Click here for an update on round six grants.
+Click here and here to see grants made and other information on the fund.
 Click here to give.

-In follow up to declarations of national and state emergencies by the President and Governor, respectively, several organizations have made significant changes to their operations to prevent the spread of COVID-19 while still serving their constituencies.
+Several state organizations have made significant changes to their operations to prevent the spread of COVID-19 while still serving their constituencies.
 For an update on State Services in Georgia, click here.

 Spotlight on Federal Efforts

 The U.S. Department of Labor maintains a COVID-19 webpage through the Occupational Safety and Health Administration (OSHA) that provides infection prevention information specifically for employers and workers.
 Click here to learn more.